cheshtagupta284/Aphera/README.md

 ## Local changes

-1. Open it on your browser
+1. Open it on your browser without some more changes